 make the checkpointing a few times faster(depending how many threads are used).

 where smaller means bigger file and less CPU consumption, and larger means smaller file and more CPU consumption.

 Checkpointing requires a pause in master metadata changes and causes temporary service unavailability while the leading master is writing a checkpoint.
 This operation may take hours depending on Alluxio’s namespace size.
 Therefore, Alluxio’s leading master will not create checkpoints by default.

 Restarting the current leading master to transfer the leadership to another running master periodically can help avoid leading master journal logs from growing unbounded when Alluxio is running in HA mode.

 Starting from version 2.4, Alluxio embedded journal HA mode supports automatically transferring checkpoints from standby masters to the leading master.
 The leading master can use those checkpoints as taken locally to truncate its journal size without causing temporary service unavailability.
 No need to manually transfer leadership anymore.

 If HA mode is not an option, the following command can be used to manually trigger the checkpoint:

 checkpoint command should be used on an off-peak time to avoid interfering with other users of the system.

 Exiting upon Demotion

-By default Alluxio will transition masters from primaries to secondaries.
+By default, Alluxio will transition masters from primaries to standbys.
 During this process the JVM is not shut down at any point.
 This occasionally leaves behind resources and may lead to a bloated memory footprint.
-To avoid taking up too much memory this, there is a flag which forces a master JVM to exit once it has been demoted from a primary to a secondary.
-This moves the responsibility of restarting the process to join the quorum as a secondary to a process supervisor such as a Kubernetes cluster manager or systemd.
+To avoid taking up too much memory this, there is a flag which forces a master JVM to exit once it has been demoted from a primary to a standby.
+This moves the responsibility of restarting the process to join the quorum as a standby to a process supervisor such as a Kubernetes cluster manager or systemd.